O Worship the Lord in the beauty of holiness: Let all the earth be moved at his presence (Psalm 96. 9)

 The current edition of our church magazine is available for download in PDF form here.
 Note: If you’re asked to sign up to DropBox, simply click the X on the small window that appears and the page will load as normal.

-Older editions can be found here and Pew Sheets are available by clicking here.
+If you are still unable to access the current magazine it can be found listed here along with older editions.
+The Pew Sheets are available by clicking here.

 JOIN OUR CHOIR